Ladbroke Black: Family

 Black married Margaret Ambrose, daughter of William Ambrose barrister, QC and Tory MP, who was buried in Highgate West Cemetery in 1908 (his headstone was photographed by John Gay and is in the English Heritage photo library).
 They had four sons and two daughters.
 His wife Margaret was a suffragette, left-wing political journalist and writer, often writing under the pen name of Philippa Gray.
 According to her son Stephen Black, his father was very proud of his mother's popular literary success, getting very excited when he saw posters advertising her latest novel on the side of buses.

 His son Stephen Black was also an author and a doctor; his daughter Brigit Ursula Hope Black (Biddy) married Erasmus Darwin Barlow.
-His grandson is the family planning pioneer Doctor Tim Black.
+His grandson was the family planning pioneer Tim Black.
 His great-granddaughter is the architect Pippa Nissen.